MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ::: moniker-end

+### Collapse teams for summary information

 A benefit of Delivery Plans is to view multiple teams across your projects that you care about.
 Two main ways to view more teams within the plan view is to collapse all teams to focus on summary data and to minimize the number of fields displayed on cards.

-### Collapse teams for summary information

 To gain a summary view of work that is schedule, collapse all teams.
 You can then more easily look for gaps in the forward forecast.

-For example, here you can see the count of Features for Team 1 for the next 3 sprints.
-You can collapse/expand team rows by clicking the team name or the sprint name.

 ::: moniker range="azure-devops"

+Collapse and expand each team row by choosing **Expand team row** or **Collapse team row** next to the team name.
 > [!div class="mx-imgBorder"]
 > ![Collapse click targets](media/plans/overview-preview.png)
 ::: moniker-end

 ::: moniker range="< azure-devops"

+For example, here you can see the count of Features for Team 1 for the next 3 sprints.
+You can collapse/expand team rows by by choosing **Expand team row** or **Collapse team row** next to the team name.

 > [!div class="mx-imgBorder"]
 > ![Collapse click targets](media/plans_view4.png)
 ::: moniker-end